If my character has to go through a change, from bad to good, how can I make him likeable when he’s in his ‘bad’ stage?

 For example, my character Will is really good with horses!
 And the horses love him back, so it kind of gives it this feeling that, like, if animals love him, he can’t be all that bad.

-“Maybe the people don’t like me, but at least you do,” Will whispered, stroking his side.
+“Maybe the people don’t like me, but at least you do,” Will whispered, stroking the horse’s side.

 random dramatic snippet because, hey, why not?